David Caygill: Minister of Finance (1988–1990)

 When Douglas was fired by Prime Minister Lange, Caygill was appointed Minister of Finance in his place.
-After Lange himself had resigned, Caygill retained his position under both Geoffrey Palmer and Mike Moore, Lange's short-lived successors as Prime Minister.
+After Lange himself had resigned, Caygill retained his position under both Geoffrey Palmer and Mike Moore, Lange's short-lived successors as prime minister.
 As finance minister he passed the "inflation busting" Reserve Bank Act.
 He also became Minister of Revenue, but dropped the health portfolio.
+His approach to the finance role was less confrontational and radical than his predecessor, with one Labour MP saying "We approve much more of what David Caygill wants than we would have with Roger Douglas, because he doesn’t bully us and tell us the economy's going to fall apart if we don't do it."
+When Lange resigned as prime minister in 1989, Caygill ruled out standing for prime minister, saying it was "an appalling job" and that he was enjoying his current role as finance minister.

-In his last budget as Minister of Finance, Caygill lifted the quarantining of rental losses on investment property, allowing an investor to offset losses on their investment property against their other taxable income.
+Caygill was a reluctant supporter of the Government's privatisation programme, particularly selling the Bank of New Zealand.
+Thinking privatisation a political liability, he remained committed to it believing it necessary to pay back $14 billion of public debt.
+In his last budget as Minister of Finance in 1990, Caygill lifted the quarantining of rental losses on investment property, allowing an investor to offset losses on their investment property against their other taxable income.
 Caygill was described as a consummate back-room politician; "Calm, utterly discreet, yet equally forceful, he [Caygill] is said to have people march angrily into his room then leave it an hour later smiling — even if they have lost the argument."